 - whole peppercorns

-All you need to do is clean your fish, removing the guts to the gills.
-Your fishmonger will probably do this for you.
-Otherwise, it’s a snap to do it yourself – see this easy one-minute clip.
-Then, you can season the fish to your taste.
-Fill the cavity with fresh herbs, lemon slices, perhaps some peppercorns.
+- Fill the cavity of the fish with fresh herbs of your choice, lemon slices, perhaps some peppercorns.
 We used fresh rosemary, lemon, peppercorns, and bay leaves.
 Fresh fennel fronds and fresh thyme are also excellent.

-Now you make the salt crust mixture.
+- Prepare the salt crust mixture.
 Wearing thin rubber gloves to protect your skin from the salt, blend the coarse salt with egg whites.
 You want it to be the texture of wet sand.
 For our 2 kilo (4.4 lb.) salt baked sea bass, I used about 1.5 kilos (3.3 lb.) of coarse salt, and 5 egg whites.
 Have both extra salt and extra egg white on hand so you can adjust the consistency.
 You’re trying for something that can be neatly and firmly packed around your fish.
 Too loose and it slips off; too dry and it won’t pack well.
+If you are making individual fish for each person, you'll need even more of the salt mixture.

-- Still wearing your rubber gloves, arrange a bed of salt for your fish on the baking paper.
-We made a diagonal salt bed so our large fish would fit, and we still had the tail ticking out, which was just fine.
+- Still wearing your rubber gloves, arrange a bed of salt for fish on the baking paper.
+We made a diagonal salt bed so our large fish would fit, and we still had the tail sticking out, which was just fine.

 - Place your prepared and seasoned fish on the salt bed, and pack the remaining salt mixture all around the fish, including the head.
 The fish should be completely sealed in a layer of salt that’s nearly 1 cm / .33 inches thick.

-- Remove the spine and any additional bones and serve the bottom half.
+- Remove the bones from the edges of the top half and serve, then remove the spine and remaining bones and serve the bottom half.